nicktayl0r/coding-challenges/challenges/last/last.md

 ## Prompt

-Write a function called `first` that accepts an array as its only parameter and returns the last element of the array.
-If the array that is passed is empty `first` should return `false`.
+Write a function called `last` that accepts an array as its only parameter and returns the last element of the array.
+If the array that is passed is empty, `last` should return `false`.

 ## Examples